kikuchiyo/device_connection_en/nonsdk/index.rst

-Sending device telemetry based on EnOS device protocol standard
+Sending Device Telemetry Based on EnOS Device Protocol Standard
 ============================================================

 EnOS provides device SDKs for you to configure devices.
 These device SDKs already encapsulate protocols for data exchange between devices and EnOS Cloud.